lukakerr/lukakerr.github.io/_posts/posts/2018-04-08-choosing-a-macos-markdown-editor.md

 > 5/6

-MacDown is the classic modern markdown editor for MacOS.
+MacDown is the classic modern markdown editor for macOS.
 It's open source and supports many cool features such as autocomplete and plugins.

 | Pros          | Cons
 | ------------- | ------------- |